We’re still navigating the ways of packing for a newborn, so here’s our question— What are your diaper bag essentials or your best packing tricks?!

 Alright, mamas, I want some of your input!
-We’re still learning the tricks of the trade when it comes to not looking like we’re moving in somewhere every time we leave the house with the baby.
+We’re still learning the trade tricks of not looking like we’re moving in somewhere every time we leave the house with the baby.

 It’s been a lifesaver for me since I’m not exactly the most organized!
 I’m still figuring out what I actually need versus what I like to call “new mom paranoid hoarding,”

 I use the large ToteSavvy insert for organizing my computer bag/diaper bag combo using this large handbag, and then the mini ToteSavvy insert for organizing this purse for a quick trip out, plus I can easily transfer the mini to this open backpack when having both arms free is a necessity.

 I told myself it was a reward for birthing a human.
 Now getting to the nitty-gritty, what are your diaper bag essentials or hacks?
 Do any of you use the ToteSavvy, too?

-Before I get to what I keep in mine, these are a few of the lessons I’ve learned already: always double check that you have extra wet wipes (that was almost a disaster until I found three left in a travel size at the bottom of the bag!),
+Before I get to what I keep in mine, these are a few of the lessons I’ve learned already: always double-check that you have extra wet wipes (that was almost a disaster until I found three left in a travel size at the bottom of the bag!),

-Also, keep in mind she’s only 5 weeks old so we haven’t gotten to the stage of needing teethers, toys, etc around just yet!…
+Also, keep in mind she’s only 5 weeks old, so we haven’t gotten to the stage of needing teethers, toys, etc., around just yet!…

 My Diaper Bag Essentials

-ToteSavvy inserts – the large and mini blush pink inserts are my jam!
+The large and mini blush pink inserts are my jam!

 So I bought these on Amazon for super cheap to be able to lay down before the changing pad and then toss afterward.
 It’s almost nice to have in case you need to change them somewhere random that you definitely won’t want leakage on, like the back seat of the car!

-Extra clothes – to make this easy, I’ve just been packing a zipper sleeper onesie instead of a full-on second outfit with socks, etc. One and done, my friends!
+To make this easy, I’ve just been packing a zipper sleeper onesie instead of a full-on second outfit with socks, etc. One and done, my friends!

-If I didn’t pump, we’d basically never leave the house unless it was to sit in the car somewhere feeding her in the backseat.
-She’s been having reflux issues so I use the wide neck premie nipples on Dr. Brown’s wide neck bottles to slow the flow and reduce nipple confusion.
+If I didn’t pump, we’d basically never leave the house unless it was to sit in the car somewhere, feeding her in the backseat.
+She’s been having reflux issues, so I use the wide-neck premie nipples on Dr. Brown’s wide-neck bottles to slow the flow and reduce nipple confusion.

-Chapstick stain – this is for helping me look alive during the whole newborn thing.
+This is for helping me look alive during the whole newborn thing.